 In the SEEA EA, ecosystem capacity is the ability of an ecosystem to generate an ecosystem service under current ecosystem condition, management and uses, at the highest yield or use level that does not negatively affect the future supply of the same or other ecosystem services from that ecosystem.
 In general terms, the capacity of an ecosystem to provide ecosystem services depends on the area covered by an ecosystem (its extent), and the state of the ecosystem (its condition) (SEEA EEA - 6.140).
 The capacity of the ecosystem asset to continue to generate ecosystem services into the future will change as a function of changes in the condition and extent of the ecosystem asset and in response to changes in the expected flows of ecosystem services (EC et al., 2013).
-While ecosystem condition may be assessed without considering measures of ecosystem services, the measurement of ecosystem assets in terms of their capacity to generate ecosystem services must involve assessment of ecosystem condition, for instance soil fertility and rainfall influence regrowth of standing stock of timber following timber harvest.
+While ecosystem condition may be assessed without considering measures of ecosystem services must involve assessment of ecosystem condition, for instance soil fertility and rainfall influence regrowth of standing stock of timber following timber harvest.